ioBroker/dev-docs/docs/getting-started/02-create-adapter.md

 dev-server watch
 ```

-It will run ioBroker and you can access admin at http://localhost:8081
+It will run ioBroker, and you can access admin at http://localhost:8081

 [Continue to "Write adapter code"](03-edit-adapter.md){ .md-button .md-button--primary }